abyssDS/sfmlWiki/FAQ.md

 ### <a name="tr-grl"/>General
 ### <a name="tr-grl-minimal"/>What is a minimal code?

+A minimal code example is a snippet of source code that is compilable with very little effort.

+This implies that:
-A minimal code example is a source code which everyone can easily compile after a simple copy-paste in a single file (no extra .h, .hpp or .cpp files) and which is made only out of source code showing the bug.
+* it consists of a single file (no extra .h, .hpp or .cpp files)
+* there are no special compiler/linker options that need to be set
+* the provided code is specific to the matter at hand and does not do more than it needs to

+Such an example should never have to be longer than 40 lines of code (including the header include lines which of course have to be provided as well) unless it only happens in very specific cases.

 An example of minimal code:
 ```cpp